E-commerce tips

 repeat purchase formula

-The number of repeating customers means that a customer who has made more than one purchase, while the total number of customers is all of your paying customers within a period of time.
 Remember to clear out customers who create an account just to have items sitting in their basket.
 Also, keep in mind that repeat customers can span across different periods, as long as they continue to come back for what you offer.

 Let’s take a look at this example: If your business has a total of 600 new paying customers in 5 months, with 200 of those having made repeat purchases, then the repeat purchase rate for your business would be 33.3%.

-How to collect relevant data on Shopify
+How to collect repeat purchase rate data on Shopify

 Shopify repeat purchase analytics navigation